Skk-tj/blog/README.md

 # blog
-My blog about programming, or sometimes math.
+My blog about programming, or sometimes mathematics.

 1. [C++ is more than what I thought](https://github.com/Skk-tj/blog/blob/main/c_plus_plus_is_more_than_what_i_thought.md)